nithoalif/XPS9570-macOS/README.md

 ### 🔈 Audio
 Without any modifications, the headphone jack is buggy.
 External microphones aren't detected and the audio output may randomly stop working or start making weird noises.
 Sometimes un- and replugging the headphones works, but that's pretty annoying and unreliable.
 To permanently fix this issue you will have to install [this fork of ComboJack](https://github.com/lvs1974/ComboJack).

-### 📶 Wi-Fi/Bluetooth
-The stock Killer Wi-Fi card will never be supported in macOS.
-So to use Wi-Fi, you will have to replace it for a supported card.
-This repository is configured to work out-of-the-box with both the Dell DW1830 and DW1560 wireless adapter.

-Another option for a fraction of the price would be the [Dell DW1820a](https://www.aliexpress.com/item/32918457901.html).
-However it is a bit slower than the cards mentioned above and in my experience has problems with some 5GHz networks.

-### 📺 Display
-This repository contains configs for both FHD and 4K.
-Just choose the one that matches your setup and rename it to `config.plist`.

-Also, I strongly suggest enabling subpixel antialiasing for the FHD screen.

-`defaults write -g CGFontRenderingFontSmoothingDisabled -bool NO`

 ### 🔋 Power management
 Hibernation is not supported on a Hackintosh and everything related to it should be completely disabled.
 Disabling additional features prevents random wakeups while the lid is closed.
 After every update, these settings should be reapplied manually.